-3 cup togue, mung bean sprout, roots trimmed
+3 cups togue, mung bean sprout, roots trimmed

 1 cup green beans, thinly sliced diagonally